How to Start Your Own LLC in Georgia - Complete Guide

 Multi-Member LLC

 Taxed as a partnership.
-File Form 1065; members report income on personal returns.
+File Form 1065; income on personal returns is reported by the members.

 Corporate Election Options